about

 Which Holidays?

-I grew up in a family that celebrated Christmas, and I was under the mistaken impression that Hanukah was pretty much just like Christmas, except that kids in Jewish Families got presents for 8 days instead of 1.
+I grew up in a family that celebrated Christmas, and I was under the mistaken impression that Hanukah was pretty much just like Christmas, except that kids in Jewish families got presents for 8 days instead of 1.
 In fact, while the Christian celebration of the birth of Jesus is a major holiday for most Christians, Hanukah is a relatively minor holiday in the Jewish calendar.
 It celebrates the re-dedication (hence the name from the root meaning “to dedicate”) of the Holy Temple in Jerusalem which had been seized by the Syrian-Greek military and used to worship Zeus.
 At that time practicing Judaism was punishable by death – so in one sense this holiday is about religious freedom.

 Along with our traditional holiday customs, I'd like to suggest that this year we add a spiritual practice of openness.
 What would it be like to make space in our hearts and minds for family and neighbors who are celebrating a different holiday, or who celebrate a familiar holiday in a different way?
 According to a NY Times article by Naomi Schaefer Riley, about 45 percent of American couples married since the year 2000 are interfaith.
 Even among the Christian faiths there is variety of traditions; Jehovah’s Witnesses, for example, do not celebrate Christmas at all.
 Chances are, someone you know has a way of celebrating the winter holidays that is new to you.
 And while this interplay of faith traditions can be challenging, it can also be a great opportunity to learn more about the people we care about and their beliefs and traditions.